csb6/mail.py/readme.md

 ![your security preferences](https://myaccount.google.com/security) and create a password.
 Copy this password into the JSON.

--Currently, there is support for downloading ~25 messages from your inbox, displaying the emails onscreen, and sending emails by clicking on the `Compose` button at the top of the screen.
+- Currently, there is support for downloading ~25 messages from your inbox, displaying the emails onscreen, and sending emails by clicking on the `Compose` button at the top of the screen.
 The messages are stored in a local database file, `mail.db`, which you can freely delete in order to resync your inbox.

--As stated earlier, this program is not currently in a usable state, so core features like email syncing, multiple mailboxes, and drafts are not yet available.
+- As stated earlier, this program is not currently in a usable state, so core features like email syncing, multiple mailboxes, and drafts are not yet available.